 Cholesterol Ratio Calculator

-Enter your lipid panel to calculate Total Cholesterol to HDL, LDL to HDL, and Triglycerides to HDL ratios — plus the Atherogenic Index of Plasma — with category badges and cardiovascular-risk context drawn from published consensus thresholds.
+Enter your lipid panel to calculate Total Cholesterol to HDL, LDL to HDL, and Triglycerides to HDL ratios — plus the Atherogenic Index of Plasma — with category badges and reference cutoffs drawn from published consensus thresholds.
+Wellness reference, not a diagnostic tool.

 mg/dL